Abu Tahir al-Jannabi: Sack of Mecca

 The sack of Mecca followed millenarian excitement among the Qarmatians (and in Persia) over the conjunction of Saturn and Jupiter in 928.
 Bahrain became the seat of the Qarmatian Mahdi-Caliph from Isfahan who abolished Sharīa law.
 The new Mahdi also changed the qibla of prayer from Mecca to that of fire, a specifically Zoroastrian practice.
-Some scholars take the view that "they may not have been Isamailis at all at the outset, and their conduct and customs gave plausibility to the belief that they were not merely heretics but bitter enemies of Islam."
+Some scholars take the view that "they may not have been Ismailis at all at the outset, and their conduct and customs gave plausibility to the belief that they were not merely heretics but bitter enemies of Islam."

 Final years and death

 Abu Tahir resumed the reins of the Qarmatian state and again began attacks on pilgrims crossing Arabia.
 Attempts by the Abbasids and Fatimids to persuade him to return the Black Stone were rejected.

 He died in 944 around the age of 38, due to smallpox.
 He was succeeded by his three surviving sons and nephews.